 - Act as a training tool for new employees and/or trainees.

-Developed by the Center for Clinical Research and Technology Clinical Research SOP Committee
+Developed by the Clinical Research Center Clinical Research SOP Committee

 Tips for writing SOPs